-This is what is commonly referred to as distracted driving.
-According to the Centers for Disease Control and Prevention (CDC), more than 1,060 people are injured every day in the U.S. in crashes involving a distracted driver.
-On average, inattentive drivers kill more than nine people daily.
+This is what is commonly referred to as distracted driving, our personal injury lawyer says.
+According to the Centers for Disease Control and Prevention (CDC), more than 3,100 people died in the U.S. in crashes involving distracted drivers in 2017.

-What are examples of distracted driving?
-There are so many different things that can take a driver's attention away from the road:
+When people think of distracted driving, they immediately think of people texting on their cell phones.
+However, there are so many different things that can take a driver's attention away from the road:

 - Typing a destination into the GPS

 - Grooming (putting on makeup, brushing your hair, etc.)